Module rustc_borrowck::source ·

-A collection of region constraints that must be satisfied for the program to be considered well-typed.
+- A collection of region constraints that must be satisfied for the program to be considered well-typed.

-The MIR type checker.
+- The MIR type checker.
 Visits the MIR and enforces all the constraints needed for it to be valid and well-typed.
 Along the way, it accrues region constraints – these can later be used by NLL region checking.

-Verifies that MIR types are sane to not crash further checks.
+- Verifies that MIR types are sane to not crash further checks.

-Type checks the given
+- Type checks the given

-mir in the context of the inference context
+mirin the context of the inference context

 infcx.
 Returns any region constraints that have yet to be proven.
 This result includes liveness constraints that ensure that regions appearing in the types of all local variables are live at all points where that local variable may later be used.